PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 # How to Run

-## Exploratory Data Analysis

-## CatBoost
+## R Dependencies

 ## Python Dependencies

 The code was developed and tested under Python 3.12.
-Moreover, the following Python dependencies are needed:
+The following Python dependencies are needed:
 - `numpy`
 - `pandas`
 - `matplotlib`